heyx3/Bplus.jl/docs/Vec.md

 Some other general utilities:

 * `vselect(a, b, t)` lets you pick values component-wise using a `VecB`, sort of like a binary `lerp()`.
+* `vindex(p, size)` to convert a multidimensional coordinate into a flat index, for an array of some size.
+  `vindex(i::Int, size)` can convert in the opposite direction -- a flat index to a multidimensional one.
 * `Base.convert()` can convert the components of a `Vec`, for example `convert(v2f, Vec(3, 4))`.
 It can also convert a `StaticArrays.SVector` to a `Vec`.
 * `Base.reinterpret()` can reinterpret the bits of a `Vec`'s components, for example `reinterpret(v2f, v2u(0xabcdef01, 0x12345678))`.